Moussa Timbiné: Political career

 Timbiné was one of the founding members of Rally for Mali (RPM).
 In 2004 he became its youth president, a position which he has held since.
 The same year he became a member of the municipal council of Bamako for Commune V. Timbiné has also served as deputy mayor of Commune V.

 In the 2013 Malian parliamentary election he was elected to the National Assembly of Mali for Commune V. He served as First Vice President of the National Assembly since 2017.
 In the 2020 Malian parliamentary election Timbiné seemed to not win his Bamako seat (Commune V) after the second round of votes was counted.
 However, this result was overturned by the Constitutional Court of Mali, with Timbiné thus winning the seat.

 On 11 May 2020 he was elected President of the National Assembly for a five-year term.
 He won the election with 134 votes, over 8 votes for his opponent, former Prime Minister Moussa Mara.
 Fellow RPM assembly-member Mamadou Diarrassouba had also been designated candidate for the Presidency by the RPM, but he withdrew his candidacy on the day of the vote.
 Timbiné is considered to be a close ally of President Ibrahim Boubacar Keïta.

 On 18 August 2020 Timbiné was deposed and detained during the 2020 Malian coup d'état.
 On 18 September both Timbiné as well as Prime Minister Boubou Cissé were reported to still be in custody of the National Committee for the Salvation of the People in Kati.
 On 8 October he was reportedly released.

+After the events in 2020 Timbiné kept a low-profile.
+He managed to gain a number of followers but did not win out over Rally for Mali President Bocary Tréta.
+Timbiné resigned from the political party in January 2023.
+In March 2023 he launched his own political party, Convergence.